gurki/uid11/README.md

-# xid Ξ
+# uid11 ⋅ xid Ξ
-flexible, url-safe, single-header 64bit UID in 11 characters
+ergonomic, url-safe, single-header 64bit uid in 11 characters

 ## Format

 ### Why 64 bit?
-Assume we encode millisecond resolution timestamps with each UID.
+Assume we encode millisecond resolution timestamps with each uid.
 Due to the birthday paradox, generating just a couple thousand items per millisecond would already result in a 50% chance of collisions.
 Twitter had an average of [5700 TPS](https://blog.x.com/engineering/en_us/a/2013/new-tweets-per-second-record-and-how) back in 2013.
 UUIDs with 128 bit were introduced to allow basically collision free _universally_ unique ids across distributed systems.